QwilApp/gasofo/README.md

 the consuming component to this provider.
 Any ports on the consumer that is not defined in the call will remain unattached.

-`attach_mock_provider` also returns the provider object the generated ports accessible as attributes on this object.
-These attributes are instances of `mock.Mock` objects.
-This allows us to do more elaborate test setup, e.g.
+`attach_mock_provider` also returns the provider object where all generated mock ports are accessible as attributes on this object.
+These attributes are instances of `mock.Mock` objects which allows us to do more elaborate test setup, e.g.

 ```python
 provider = attach_mock_provider(consumer=some_service, ports=['get_a', 'get_b'])